kukuu/RAG-system-for-regulated-environment/README.md

-# RAG System for regulated  environment
+# RAG System for regulated  environments

 Building a Retrieval-Augmented Generation (RAG) system for 100,000 documents in a regulated environment like a law firm necessitates an architecture that prioritizes security, accuracy, and auditability above all else.